ATTENTION: This job expired Jul. 23, 2014 and is no longer linked from the job list.

 About sun bear conservation:

-The Malayan sun bear is understudied, and little conservation action has been targeted at it.
+The Malayan sun bear is understudied little conservation action has been targeted at it.
 The Malayan sun bear has been listed on Appendix I of the Convention on International Trade in Endangered Species (CITES) since 1979, which prohibits international trade, and the killing of the sun bear is prohibited under national wildlife protection laws, however, little enforcement of these laws occurs.
 The Malayan sun bear is part of an international captive breeding programme and has a Species Survival Program under the American Zoo and Aquarium Association.
-More research is required as only recently have field studies started to investigate the basic biology, ecology, and behaviour of wild sun bears.
-Conservation of sun bears needs to focus on protection of their forest habitat, proper management of these areas, strict enforcement of their legal status, minimizing human-bear conflict near forest areas, and halting trade in bear parts. (from http://www.arkive.org/malayan-sun-bear/helarctos-malayanus/#text=Conservation)
+More research is needed as only recently have field studies started to investigate the basic biology, ecology, and behaviour of wild sun bears.
+Conservation of sun bears needs to focus on protection of their forest habitat, proper management of these areas, and strict enforcement of their legal status to minimize human-bear conflict and halt the black market trade in sun bear body parts.
+(Seehttp://www.arkive.org/malayan-sun-bear/helarctos-malayanus/#text=Conservation for more information.)

-• Background/interest in biology, zoology, ecology or related field
+Background/interest in biology, zoology, veterinary or ecology or related field

 This is an unpaid internship position.